Epidurals can provide pain relief during labour. Here we outline the benefits and risks of having an epidural.

-Overall, just over a quarter of women giving birth in England choose to have an epidural, according to a 2017 survey by the Care Quality Commission (CQC).
+Overall, three in ten women giving birth in England choose to have an epidural, according to a 2018 survey by the Care Quality Commission (CQC).

 An epidural can have a number of consequences for your labour because it affects the nerves in the lower part of your body, but serious complications are rare.
 Some consequences are listed below:

 - Your labour might slow down: although you’re still able to push, you can stop feeling the urge to do so which can slow your labour down.

 - Intervention: if you have an epidural you may have an increased chance of having an assisted delivery such as a forceps or ventouse delivery than if using opioids.
 However, this effect has not been seen in studies comparing the different pain relief methods since 2005.

 - Headaches: about 1% of women experience a severe headache following an epidural, which can last for days if not treated.